 I was 13 when I won two tickets to the Grand Theatre in Paris, Texas, my hometown.
 I went to the studios thinking it would be very exciting since I had NEVER been inside a radio station before.
 I walked in....and have never really left.

-After I graduated from Paris High School, I was hired at age 17 to host the afternoon show at the top rated station in Beaumont, Texas.
-Then on October 15, 1967, I received my draft notice and in the Army I went.
+After I graduated from Paris High School, I was hired at age 17 to host the afternoon show at the top rated Top 40 station in Beaumont, Texas.
+But on October 15, 1967, I received my draft notice and in the Army I went.
 I was assigned to Defense Information which got me what I wanted to do in the Army...Armed Forces Radio and Television.
 I was assigned to Korea and, as luck would have it again, I was asked to do "Good Morning, Korea" on AFKN.
 A two week audition turned into almost two years doing the show.
 I also emceed several USO shows which came to Korea.

 After the military, my lucky break into major market radio happened in 1971 at KLIF/Dallas.
 I did just about ever shift on the station except morning drive.
 On the side, I was stadium announcer for the Texas Rangers Baseball Team, had a syndicated show which ran in about 20 markets, and did voice overs for commercials.